Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Vaccinations in pregnancy

-The vaccinations recommended in pregnancy are Whooping Cough, Flu and Covid-19.
+The vaccinations recommended in pregnancy are Whooping Cough, Flu, Covid-19 and RSV.
 You can ask your midwife or GP for more information about any of the recommended vaccinations.

 You should check with your midwife or GP around specific travel vaccinations, as some live vaccines are not suitable during pregnancy.